St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 And when you do this, when you do this, you’ve mastered the length of life"

-Following the service in St Paul’s, Dr King gave a press conference in the Cathedral Chapter House where he answered questions on race relations in
+Following the service, Dr King then gave a press conference in the Cathedral's Chapter House where he answered questions on race relations in the

 eternally vigilant and if England does not in a real sense, go all out to deal with this problem now; it can mushroom and become as serious as the